oskay/Relief-SingleLine/README.md

 →fonts/svg/

-Process to export towards (old) SVG format with open contours (thanks to Tanguy Vanleys):
+Process to export towards (old) SVG format with open paths (thanks to Tanguy Vanleys):

-• Open UFO file in Fontforge, export as SVG,
+• Open UFO file in Fontforge, export as SVG;

 • Open the SVG file in a text editor (such as Sublime Text) and run two find & replace actions: